-4.2.1 Fire Mask
+5.2.1 Fire Mask

-The fire mask is stored as an 8 (or less) $\times$ 1200 $\times$ 1200, 8-bit unsigned integer SDS named "Fire-Mask".
+The fire mask is stored as an 8 (or less) \times 1200 \times 1200, 8-bit unsigned integer SDS named "Fire-Mask".
 (For historical reasons this layer was named "most confident detected fire" prior to Collection 5.)
 The SDS contains eight successive daily fire masks for a specific MODIS tile.
-Each of these daily masks is a maximum value composite of the Level 2 fire product pixel classes (Table 2) for those swaths overlapping the MODIS tile during that day.
+Each of these daily masks is essentially a maximum value composite2 of the Level 2 fire product pixel classes (Table 2) for those swaths overlapping the MODIS tile during that day.
 Product files containing less than eight days of data will occasionally be encountered during time periods of missing data and should be handled in ingest software.

-4.2.2 QA
+5.2.2 QA

 Each of the daily fire masks has a corresponding simple QA layer.
-Each layer is a $1200 \times 1200$ 8-bit unsigned integer array.
-Only three unique QA values are possible, with the meanings shown in Table 5.
+Each layer is a 1200×1200 8-bit unsigned integer array.
+Only seven unique QA values are possible, with the meanings shown in Table 6.
+Note that for missing-data grid cells (bit pattern 11 in bits 0-1), bit 2 will always be clear.